 The R.A.D. program is taught by nationally certified instructors who are dedicated to the growth and well-being of the women in our campus community.
 The course is suitable for women of all ages and abilities.

 Those interested in the program should contact the Crime Prevention Coordinator, Cpl.
-Emmitt Johnson, at firstname.lastname@example.org and provide him with your name, email address, phone number, and when you are needing the program.
+Chantel Solis-McCoy, at email@example.com, and provide her with your name, email address, phone number, and when you are needing the program.

 MSUPD will only maintain any forms submitted to them for a 3-year period.
 Anyone wishing to keep this information on record with the MSUPD beyond the 3-year period will need to complete a new form as the end of the third year approaches.
 In addition, individuals may bring their valuables to MSUPD in Butler Williams Bldg. and request to have an officer permanently mark their valuable property with an identifying number using an electrical engraver.